<%@ Language=JavaScript %> G0ISW HF/VHF/UHF Station

 Adonis AM-308 Desk Microphone (Secondary use)

-You may be wondering why I am using all of the Behringer audio equipment?
-The answer is that I like to experiment with my transmitted audio and had during the late 1990's listened with fascination to broadcast quality voices of the 'eSSB audio net' on 14.178 MHz from the USA.
+You may be wondering why I used all of the Behringer audio equipment?
+The answer is that I liked to experiment with my transmitted audio and had during the late 1990's listened with fascination to broadcast quality voices of the 'eSSB audio net' on 14.178 MHz from the USA.
 For a full description of eSSB please refer to the website of John NU9N where all about 'eSSB' is explained.

 I restrict my transmitted audio to a maximum of 3 kHz, usually 2.7 kHz, but I do like to experiment also off-air with the Behringer DEQ2496 to see the full range of sound that it and the Behringer B-1 studio microphone are capable of.